-Quainton Hall School provides a warm and friendly environment where every child is respected and staff understand their pastoral role is a key priority.
-Highs and lows are shared and every pupil has a variety of places to turn to celebrate successes or seek support and guidance.
+Quainton Hall School provides a warm and friendly environment where each child is respected and the staff fully understand their pastoral role is a key priority.
+Highs and lows are shared and every pupil has a range of places to turn to when celebrating successes or seeking support and guidance.

-In times of difficulty, children can always find a friendly face to help out and every pupil in the School receives regular opportunities to meet their Form Tutors.
-Staff are frequently appointed to act as mentors through difficult periods or to help underachieving children to seek their potential.
+In times of difficulty, children can always find a friendly face to help out and every pupil in the School receives regular opportunities to meet with their Form Tutors.
+Staff are frequently appointed to act as mentors through difficult periods or to help under-achieving children to seek their potential.

 An additional safety net is our House System in which the combining of different year groups and the close involvement of four House Leaders ensure that every child has a choice of familiar and trusted faces to help them through any problems.